heclak/community-a4e-c/README.md

 #### Fixed
 - The AN/ARC-51 UHF Radio volume knob now adjusts radio and VOIP radio volume.
-- Intermittent TACAN and MCL system failures in multiplayer should be reduced, if not eliminated.
+- Intermittent TACAN and MCL system crashes in multiplayer should be reduced, if not eliminated.
 - The AN/APG-53A Radar OBST tone and AN/APR-25 RHWR audio properly route to the Helmet sound channel.
 - Black lines along center and around the nose cones of fuel tanks have been removed.
 - Malaysia TUDM livery uses the provided custom fuel tanks.